spoddutur/my-notes/semantic-search-3.md

 - N is of type owl:class or rdf:property
 - N is related to entity R via predefined Labelling relations.

+### Example walk-through:
-**Example walk-through:** For userquery "Honda", if there is a resource name "Honda" in the dataset as shown in the picture below, this is how we find its semantic synonyms:
+For userquery "Honda", if there is a resource name "Honda" in the dataset as shown in the picture below, this is how we find its semantic synonyms:
 1. Check the one-hop neighbouring resources associated to "Honda" one-by-one like dbo:Automobile, dbo:engine, dbo:vehicle, dbo:organisation, Tokyo, 198561, 1.19E11 etc
+2. According to the algorithm, there are two conditions to check.
-2. The relation between "Honda" and the neighbour should be one of the relations mentioned in LabellingProperties.
+3. Condition1: The relation between "Honda" and the neighbour should be one of the relations mentioned in LabellingProperties.
-3. The type of neighbouring resource should be either owl:class or rdf:Property
+4. Condition2: The type of neighbouring resource should be either owl:class or rdf:Property
-4. Tokyo neighbour is of type rdf:location.
+5. Tokyo neighbour is of type rdf:location.
+Not satisfying Condition1.
 So, this is not a semantic synonym for Honda
-5. 198561 is of type rdf:literal.
+6. 198561 is of type rdf:literal.
+Not satisfying Condition1.
 So this is also not a semantic synonym for Honda
-6. dbo.Automobile and dbo:organisation are of type owl:class and are associated to Honda via LabellingProperties.
+7. dbo.Automobile and dbo:organisation are of type owl:class and are associated to Honda via LabellingProperties.
 So, they are semantic synonyms of Honda.
-7. Similarly, dbo:engine and dbo:vehicle are of type rdf:property and are linked to Honda via LabellingProperties.
+8. Similarly, dbo:engine and dbo:vehicle are of type rdf:property and are linked to Honda via LabellingProperties.
 So, they are also considered as semantic synonyms.
-8. **Resulted semantic synonyms for Honda are:** Automotive, organisation, vehicle and engine.
+9. **Resulted semantic synonyms for Honda are:** Automotive, organisation, vehicle and engine.
 (Note: This is just a curated example to get an idea)

 ![image](https://user-images.githubusercontent.com/22542670/31314127-204e2e26-ac16-11e7-8d4f-eef86c9a5fe8.png)